Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Dynamically generated Topological Codes

-For now, let us consider the case where the channels $\mathcal{E}(\cdot)$ represent decoherence channels rather than measurement channels, so we do not have access to classical information carried by measurement register.
-We will investigate measurement-induced transitions in the next section.
+For now, let us consider the case where the channels $\mathcal{E}(\cdot)$ represent decoherence channels rather than measurement channels, so we do not have access to the classical information carried by the measurement register.
+We will investigate measurement channels in the next section.
 Our goal is to compute the coherent information averaged over realizations of the random multiplicity tensors.
-In the large-multiplicity limit-deep within the volume-law phase where replica symmetry is spontaneously broken-we show in \appref{sec:entropy_equality} that
+In the large-multiplicity limit, namely deep within the volume-law phase, we show in \appref{sec:entropy_equality} that

-namely, the averaged von Neumann entropy of the boundary state evolved under the quantum channel $\mathcal{N}^{T}$ equals the bulk von Neumann entropy of the corresponding surface-code state evolved under the linkwise decoherence channel $\mathcal{E} = \prod_{\mu}\mathcal{E}_{\mu}$.
-Consequently, the averaged coherent information of the $\mathbb{Z}_{N}$-symmetric spin chain is precisely equal to the coherent information of the bulk surface code:
+Namely, the averaged von Neumann entropy of the spin state evolved by the quantum channel $\mathcal{N}^{t}$ equals the bulk von Neumann entropy of the corresponding surface-code state subject to the linkwise decoherence channel $\mathcal{E} = \prod_{\mu}\mathcal{E}_{\mu}$.
+Consequently, the averaged coherent information of the $\mathbb{Z}_{N}$ symmetric spin chain is precisely equal to the coherent information of the bulk $\mathbb{Z}_{N}$ surface code:

 For the $\mathbb{Z}_N$ surface code, it is well established that the coherent information remains approximately constant at $\log N$ in the regime of weak decoherence, reflecting perfect recoverability of the encoded logical information.
-This robustness is directly inherited by the boundary spin chain: the logical qudit encoded in the spin states $\{ \ket{\psi_0(Q)}\}$ remains protected against local errors induced by decoherence.
+This robustness is directly inherited by the spin chain and the logical qudit encoded in the spin states $\{ \ket{\psi(Q)}\}$ remains protected against local errors induced by decoherence.